Charishma270/Track-Hub/README.md

 Features:

-User registration and login system
+User registration and login system.
-Dashboard for posting found items with images and descriptions Public listing of found items for easy discovery Email-based communication between item owner and finder Secure data storage using a relational database
+Dashboard for posting found items with images and descriptions.
+Public listing of found items for easy discovery.
+Email-based communication between item owner and finder.
+Secure data storage using a relational database.
-Clean and user-friendly interface
+Clean and user-friendly interface.

 Application Flow:

-User signs up or logs in to the application Authenticated users access the dashboard
+User signs up or logs in to the application.
+Authenticated users access the dashboard.
-Users can post found items with images and details Other users browse the listings to identify their lost belongings Item owners can claim an item using the in-app email option Finder receives an email notification to coordinate item return
+Users can post found items with images and details.
+Other users browse the listings to identify their lost belongings.
+Item owners can claim an item using the in-app email option.
+Finder receives an email notification to coordinate item return.

 Tech Stack: